MundoAndino Home : Andes Argentina Guide at MundoAndino

 The province was originally populated by the Guarani culture.
 The first European to visit the region was Sebastian Cabot who, while navigating the Parana River in December of 1527, found Apipe's falls.
 In 1541, Alvar Nunez Cabeza de Vaca reached the Iguazu Falls.

-In 1814, Gervasio Posadas, the director of United Provinces, declared Misiones annexed to Argentina's Corrientes (at this time Argentina was quasi-independent but nominally still Spanish territory).
-However, Argentina did not exert de facto control over Misiones, which was claimed by several countries and effectively governed itself, so in 1830 military forces from Corrientes Province took control of Misiones.
+In 1814, Gervasio Posadas, the director of United Provinces, declared Misiones annexed to Argentina's Corrientes (At this time Argentina was quasi-independent but still a nominally Spanish territory.)
+However Argentina did not exert de facto control over Misiones, which was claimed by several countries and effectively governed itself, so in 1830 military forces from Corrientes Province took control of Misiones.

 In 1838, Paraguay occupied Misiones, because Paraguay claimed Misiones on the basis that the Misiones population was indigenous Guarani, the major ethnic group of Paraguay.
 In 1865, Paraguayan forces invaded Misiones again, in what became the War of the Triple Alliance.
 Following the peace agreement with Argentina eventually signed in 1876, defeated Paraguay gave up its claim to the Misiones territory.

-Misiones received many immigrants mostly from Europe coming mainly from Southern Brazil while some came from Buenos Aires, and from Eastern Europe, in particular large numbers of Polish and Ukrainian immigrants.
+Misiones received many immigrants mostly from Europe coming from Buenos Aires, particularly large was a group of Polish immigrants.
 Since then, Misiones has continued to benefit economically and has developed politically within Argentina.
 It has been successfully integrated into the Argentine state.
 Today, there is no controversy, either international or internal, surrounding ownership of the province.
-On December 10, 1953 the "National Territory of Misiones" gained provincial status by the Law 14.294, and its constitution was approved on April 21, 1958.
+On December 10 of 1953 the "National Territory of Misiones" gained provincial status by the Law 14.294, and its constitution was approved on April 21 1958.
+Misiones today, is very strongly influenced by its French Culture.

 Geography